flowingis/Idephix/docs/configuration.rst

 name it whatever you want.
 If you want to use a custom configuration file you need to specify id by using ``-c`` option with Idephix CLI.

-The file **must** return an instace of ``\Idephix\Config``, which lets you configure the environments and the preferred ssh client.
+The file **must** return an array of configurations.
 Idephix uses 3 main configuration elements:

 - environments
 - ssh_client